 A civil lawsuit is initiated by filing a pleading called a complaint.
-The plaintiff, the person initiating the action, submits a complaint stating the issue(s), how you were injured, the extent of your injuries, and specifies what remedy you are seeking.
-It generally must be filed in the county where your injury occurred or where the person who injured you lives (resides).
+You will be called the plaintiff.
+The plaintiff is the person initiating the action and submits a complaint stating how you were injured, the extent of your injuries, and what damages you are seeking.
+It generally must be filed in the county where your injury occurred or where the person who injured you lives.

 The Defendant is the person being sued and must be notified of the lawsuit.
-Typically the defendant is provided notice of the lawsuit (receives a copy of the complaint and a summons) by Certified Mail or in person from Deputy Sheriff or process server (like you see on TV).
+Typically, the defendant is provided notice of the lawsuit by sending a copy of the complaint and a summons by certified mail or is served in person by a deputy sheriff or process server (like you see on TV).
 After receiving a copy of the complaint the defendant must respond with an Answer within a set period of time.
-In the Answer the defendant admits or denies the allegations in the Complaint.
+In the Answer, the defendants either admits or denies the allegations of the Complaint.

 Phase 2: Discovery

-During the discovery phase each party can obtain evidence from the opposing party.
-This is done by asking the other party for answers to interrogatories, requests for production of documents, requests for admissions.
+During the discovery phase, each party can obtain evidence from the opposing party.
+This is done by asking the other party for answers to Interrogatories (the legal word for questions), requests for production of documents, and requests for admissions.
 Discovery can be obtained from non-parties using subpoenas.
 Oral discovery is known as depositions.
-During depositions, witnesses, experts, and each party answer questions asked by lawyers.
+During depositions, witnesses, experts, and each party answer questions asked by the lawyers.

 Phase 3: Pretrial Motions